bvbohnen/X4_Customizer/Documentation.md

       - If False or scipy is not found, then a simple linear scaling will be used instead.
       - Defaults to True
     * show_scaling_plots
       - Bool, if True and matplotlib and numpy are available, any generated scaling equations will be plotted (and their x and y vectors printed for reference).
-Close the plot window manually to continue transform processing.
+Close the plot window manually to continue plugin processing.
       - Primarily for development use.
       - Defaults to False

+***

+Analyses:

+  * Print_Weapon_Stats

+    Gather up all weapon statistics, and print them out.
+Currently only supports csv output.
+Will include changes from enabled extensions.